Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Introduction

 Our goal is the efficient iterative solution of the linear system \eqref{eq:sys} with the aid of preconditioned Krylov subspace methods.
-Since $\blkMat{A}$ is non-symmetric, or indefinite if properly symmetrized, a global Bi-CGStab \cite{Vor92} or GMRES \cite{SaaSch86} algorithm can be used as a solver.
-The crucial ingredient for a fast and robust convergence is the design of an appropriate preconditioner.
-Over the past decade, a growing interest has regarded the implicit solution of the three-field formulation of coupled poromechanics.
-The proposed strategies can be grouped into two main categories: (i) \textit{sequential-implicit} methods, in which the primary variables are updated one at time, iterating between governing equations \cite{JhaJua07,GirKumWhe16,Alm_etal16,Bot_etal17,Bor_etal18,DanGanWhe18,DanWhe18,Hon_etal18}; and (ii) \textit{fully-coupled} approaches, which solve the global system of equations simultaneously for all the primary unknowns \cite{Lip02,Kuz_etal03,FerCasGam10,AxeBlaByc12,TurArb14,CasWhiFer16,HonKra18,FerFraJanCasTch19}.
-The former exhibits linear convergence, but can take advantage of using distinct, and specialized, codes for the structural and the flow models.
-The latter ensures unconditional stability with a super-linear, hence much faster, convergence, but leads to a large block system requiring the design of dedicated preconditioning operators.
+Since $\blkMat{A}$ is non-symmetric, or indefinite if properly symmetrized, a global Bi-CGStab \cite{Vor92} or GMRES \cite{SaaSch86} algorithm can be used as a solver. { Over the past decade, a growing interest has regarded the implicit solution of coupled poromechanics, with the introduction of a number of methods built on both fully-algebraic approaches and discretization-based strategies.
+The proposed algorithms can be grouped into two main categories: (i) \textit{sequential-implicit} methods, in which the primary variables are updated one at a time, iterating between governing equations \cite{JhaJua07,GirKumWhe16,Alm_etal16,Bot_etal17,Bor_etal18,DanGanWhe18,DanWhe18,Hon_etal18}; and (ii) \textit{fully-coupled} approaches, which solve the global system of equations simultaneously for all the primary unknowns, with an emphasis on preconditioned Krylov solvers with scalable and parameter-robust methods \cite{Lip02,Kuz_etal03,FerCasGam10,WhiBor11,HagOsnLan12a,HagOsnLan12b,AxeBlaByc12,TurArb14,CasWhiFer16,GasRod17,Luo_etal17,LeeMarWin17,Adl_etal18,HonKra18,FerFraJanCasTch19,Adl_etal20,Bui_etal20}.
+Sequential-implicit methods exhibit a linear convergence, but can take advantage of using distinct, and specialized, codes for the structural and the flow models.
+In contrast, fully-coupled approaches ensure unconditional stability with a super-linear convergence, but require the design of dedicated preconditioning operators.
+This research field, in particular, has attracted an increasing interest from the scientific community, with the introduction of a number of different algorithms in the last few years.
+Just to cite a few recent examples of preconditioners for coupled poromechanics, we mention spectrally-equivalent block diagonal and block triangular strategies \cite{Lip02,Kuz_etal03,TurArb14,LeeMarWin17,HonKra18,Adl_etal20}, multigrid-based scalable methods \cite{GasRod17,Luo_etal17,Bui_etal20}, or block preconditioners combining physically-based and algebraic tricks to construct different Schur complement approximations \cite{FerCasGam10,CasWhiFer16,FerFraJanCasTch19,FriCasFerWhi20}.
+A recent novel approach belonging to the category of fully-coupled methods is the relaxed physical factorization (RPF) preconditioner \cite{FriCasFer19}.
+The distinctive feature of the RPF algorithm is that it does not rely on accurate sparse approximations of the Schur complements, with the convergence accelerated by setting a nearly-optimal relaxation parameter $\alpha$.
+Similar approaches were originally developed for the solution of the linear system arising from the discretization of the Navier-Stokes equations \cite{BenNgNiuZhe11,BenDepGraQua16}.